PolycarpusTack/papin/README.md

 # Claude MCP Client for Linux

-A fast, native Linux client for Claude MCP built with Tauri (Rust) and React, featuring a complete implementation of the Model Context Protocol (MCP).
+A fast, native Linux client for Claude MCP built with Tauri (Rust) and React, featuring a complete implementation of the Model Context Protocol (MCP) with intelligent model routing and offline capability.

 ## Features